francois-meyer/transformer-sslm/README.md

 ```

-5. Generate text with a finetuned SSLM.
+5. Generate text with a finetuned T-SSLM.
 Set `--decoding dynamic` to use the recommended dynamic decoding (character-by-character generation) or set `--decoding separate` to use unmixed decoding (subword-level generation).

 ```shell
 python fairseq/fairseq_cli/generate_sslm.py $DATA_DIR \